 Satisfactory Academic Progress Requirements For Financial Aid Eligibility

-A student must maintain a minimum cumulative grade point average based on the total number of credits attempted including transfer credits.
-Total credits attempted include courses in which a student receives a passing grade or F, W, WP, WF, N, or I.
+You must maintain a minimum cumulative grade point average based on the total number of credits attempted including transfer credits.

 III.
 Maximum Time Frame

-For federal financial aid eligibility students must complete their program within a maximum time frame not to exceed 150% of the length of the current educational program.
+For federal financial aid eligibility students must complete their program within a maximum time frame not to exceed 150% of the length of the current degree or certificate.
 This includes all semesters of enrollment even if no aid was received.
-Once a student attempts more than 150% of the credits that it normally takes to complete his/her program of study, he/she is no longer eligible for financial aid.
+Once you attempt more than 150% of the credits that it normally takes to complete your current degree or certificate, you are no longer eligible for financial aid.
 Up to 30 credits of developmental courses (courses numbered below 100) and all English as a Second Language (ESL) coursework will be excluded from this calculation.

 |60-credit program||90 credits attempted|

 An evaluation of academic progress will be done after the end of each semester or when students reapply for financial aid.
 If you do not meet the requirements, you will be notified via NCC e-mail and messaging within the financial aid portal upon review of grades.

 If you fall below any of the three academic progress standards, you will be notified by NCC e-mail and messaging within the financial aid portal.
 You will be placed into either a warning or a suspension status for financial aid.

 1. Warning Status